 1. Better handling of partially matching filenames in Redshift and Snowflake Flows

 Prior to this update, when the destination table names were partially matched (for example,

-In this update, we fixed it by making sure that the filenames are unique enough to not cause collision even when they are partially matched.
+In this update, we fixed it by ensuring that the filenames are unique enough not to cause collision even when they are partially matched.